department-of-veterans-affairs/va.gov-team/platform/engineering/collab-cycle/architecture-intent-meeting.md

 The Architecture Intent meeting is less a formal presentation and more of a discussion.
 It not only provides OCTO-DE and Platform with an early understanding of the product/feature your team wants to build, but is also an opportunity to collaborate and provide feedback on the intended implementation and surface any adjustments needed to meet VSP engineering standards.
 The focus is on making sure your code meets user needs within the constraints of the platform your building on.

+TODO: emphasize that this is a low stakes, collaborative conversation to help connect eng teams with the information and resources they need to build great things

 ## When to schedule an Architecture Intent meeting?

 You should schedule an Architecture Intent meeting if any of these apply:

 - You have questions about one or more points on the template below.
 - You're having trouble locating or getting technical info from other stakeholders or system owners.
+- You're launching a new service or major new feature.
 - You're using an architecture pattern not currently found on the va.gov platform.
 - You plan to use a new technology, library or dependency.
 - You're integrating with a new system or API, inside or outside of the VA.
-- You need to coordinate your change with other teams or your change will add work or responsiblity to other teams.
+- You're change requires complex coordination across teams or you need support to coordinate across teams.
-- You're gathering new [PII]/[PHI] or saving PII/PHI in a new place.
+- You're gathering new Personally Identifiable Information ([PII]) and/or Protected Health Information ([PHI]) or saving PII/PHI in a new place.
 - There are cost, performance or security implications to your change.

 [PII]: https://en.wikipedia.org/wiki/Personal_data